-My tool of choice for most icon design needs because of things like negative spread shadows and excellent vector editing.
+My tool of choice for icon design due to the superior inspector and more streamlined custom vector editing.

-I turn to Blender when I need to create a textured 3D element for an icon or just to roughly model a scene to get things in proper perspective.
+I turn to Blender when I need to create 3D elements and textures for icons or just to roughly model a scene to get things in proper perspective.

 It's hard to beat the plugin ecosystem and the settings profile syncing to other VS Code instances such as Codespaces.